About Associate Professor Megan Mackenzie

-Research interests include: Feminist international relations; International Security; Critical/Post International Development; Post-conflict reconstruction; Transitional Justice.
+Research interests include: Critical Military Studies; Images and International Relations; International Security; Critical/Post International Development; Post-conflict reconstruction

 MacKenzie's research bridges feminist international relations, critical security studies and development studies.
-Her book, Female Soldiers in Sierra Leone: Sex, Security, and Post-Conflict Development examines women's participation in the 11-year civil war in Sierra Leone and the challenges and insecurities they faced during the post-conflict reintegration process.
-MacKenzie is also working on a collaborative project focused on the impacts of transitional justice mechanisms.
-In particular, the project looks at the long-term effects of the truth and reconciliation commission in Sierra Leone and the extent to which it achieved its lofty objectives.
+Her current research focuses on gendered myths associated with war, including the band of brothers myth.
+Her most recent book, Beyond the Band of Brothers: the US Military and the Myth that Women Can't Fight has been heralded as an important contribution to policy debates on women in combat.
+Her previous book, Female Soldiers in Sierra Leone: Sex, Security, and Post-Conflict Development examines women's participation in the 11-year civil war in Sierra Leone and the challenges and insecurities they faced during the post-conflict reintegration process.
+MacKenzie is also part of an international collaborative project led by Professor Lene Hansen on Images and International Security.

 Before joining the department, MacKenzie was a lecturer of International Relations at Victoria University of Wellington, New Zealand.
 In 2009 she completed a post-doctoral fellowship at the Belfer Center for International Security and the Women and Public Policy Program at the Harvard Kennedy School of Government.